ymatsunaga/mdtoolbox-doc/introduction.rst

 collection of MATLAB functions covering the following types of scientific computations:

-* I/O for topology, coordinates, and trajectory files used for MD simulation
+* I/O for trajectory, coordinates, and topology files used for MD simulation
 * Least-squares fitting of structures
-* Calculation of potential mean force (PMF) from scattered data
+* Potential mean force (PMF) or free energy profile from scattered data
-* Statistical estimators (WHAM and MBAR methods)
+* Statistical estimates (WHAM and MBAR methods) form biased data
 * Dimensional reductions (Principal Component Analysis, and others)
 * Elastic network models (Gaussian and Anisotropic network models)
 * Utility functions, such as atom selections